 AUTHORS: Eline Blot, Susanna Li

-This briefing assesses the environmental credentials of the EU-New Zealand trade agreement as part of an IEEP series aimed at monitoring upcoming free trade agreements (FTAs) that are being negotiated and concluded.
+This briefing assesses the environmental credentials of the EU-Chile trade agreement and is part of an IEEP series aimed at monitoring upcoming free trade agreements (FTAs) that are being negotiated and concluded.

-This briefing is part of an IEEP series monitoring upcoming free trade agreements (FTAs) that are being negotiated and concluded.
-More briefings assessing the environmental sustainability of future FTAs will be available shortly.
+This briefing is part of an IEEP series aimed at monitoring upcoming free trade agreements (FTAs) that are being negotiated and concluded.
+For more briefings assessing the environmental sustainability of future FTAs, consult this page.

 Read the briefing.